BIEMA-oss/README.md/README.md

 # My First GitHub Project

-I am learning how to use GitHub from my Android phone.
+I am learning how to use GitHub from my Android phone

+## Project Purpose

+This project is helping me learn how GitHub works and how to build a professional project portfolio.
 ## What I want to learn

 - How repositories work